erkyrath/Inform6Lib-Testing/README.md

 To run these tests, you must have:

 - The Inform 6 compiler.
-- A Glulx interpreter compiled with the RemGlk library.
+- Glulx and Z-code interpreters compiled with the RemGlk library.
 - The Inform libraries release 6/11.
 This is set up as a submodule.

 ## Running